Indigenous crafts in Quebec: traditions and new creations for a refined and conscious clientele

 - value the work of local artisans;

-- seek lasting and meaningful works;
+- seek durable and meaningful works;

 🌿 Between tradition and modernity

-- dreamcatchers in neutral and soothing tones;
+- dream catchers in neutral and soothing tones;

 - simple drums with clean lines;